Learn How to Build Your Employee Engagement Action Plan

 “A goal without a plan is just a wish.”
 I like that quote by Antoine de Saint-Exupéry from the Little Prince.
 It’s true in literature, but also human resources.
 If you think seriously about employee engagement objectives, you have to get a strategy to put them into practice.

 An employee engagement plan is a set of activities undertaken by an organization to improve staff participation.
-It requires an in-depth identification of the initial state, development of initiatives aimed at improving the situation, and preparation of appropriate conditions in the company for implementing the strategy.
+It requires an in-depth identification of the initial state (by collecting relevant feedback with Pulse Surveys or other types of surveys), development of initiatives aimed at improving the situation, and preparation of appropriate conditions in the company for implementing the strategy.

 An effective employee engagement strategic plan makes employees identify with the organization.
 They are connected with it not only professionally but also emotionally.
 It translates into beneficial and measurable results for the business.
 In this article, I’ll show you how you can do that.